buzzykiwi/fce-docs/docs/Getting_Started/Getting_Started.md

 ## Getting Started
 > FCE is third-party, open source software.
 As it is not provided or endorsed by Fluxx, the Zapier integration is a Private rather than Public integration. i.e. you will not find FCE in Zapier's standard list of integrations.
-To use it, follow [these instructions](#add-the-api-keys-from-fluxx-to-zapier) to add it to your Zapier account.
+To gain permanent access, follow [these instructions](#add-the-api-keys-from-fluxx-to-zapier) to add it to your Zapier account.

 ### Public vs Private Zapier Integrations